How to Pay For Solar

 Leases Two categories of solar leases exist, each carrying distinct accounting implications for businesses: operating and capital leases.
 While a comprehensive examination of the complete accounting ramifications of working versus capital leases extends beyond the confines of this article, a primary differentiation between the two lies in the fact that operating leases do not find a place on the company’s balance sheet, whereas capital leases do.

 As Holloway clarifies, “In the [C&I solar] sector, most companies predominantly opt for operating leases, as capital leases become part of your balance sheet.
-Companies generally lean towards keeping a significant portion of their financing off the balance sheet to limit their borrowing capacity.”
+To limit their borrowing capacity, companies generally lean towards keeping a significant portion of their financing off the balance sheet.”

 An operating lease more closely resembles equipment rental, while a capital lease bears similarities to a loan, encapsulating certain advantages and risks associated with ownership.